May 27, 2023

 This format is immensely popular because it is the best way for universities to monetize their course material.
 All they have to do is record some lectures, write a few quizzes, and then hundreds of thousands of students can move through the courses with no additional effort or expense required.

-It’s easy and profitable.
-That doesn’t mean it’s necessarily effective, though, and employers know it.
+It's easy and profitable for the universities.
+That doesn't mean it's necessarily effective for teaching the SQL skills needed for real-world AI and data science work, though, and employers know it.

 With many of these certification providers, it’s possible to complete an online programming certification without ever having written or run a line of code!
 So you can see why a certification like this doesn’t hold much weight with recruiters.

-How Can I Learn the SQL Skills Employers Want?
+How Can I Learn the SQL Skills Employers Want for AI and Data Science Jobs?

-Getting hands-on experience with writing and running SQL queries is imperative, though.
-So is working with real data.
-The best way to learn these critical professional tasks is by doing them, not by watching a professor talk about them.
+Getting hands-on experience with writing and running SQL queries is imperative for aspiring AI and data science practitioners.
+So is working with real-world projects.
+The best way to learn these critical professional skills is by doing them, not by watching a professor talk about them.

 That’s why at Dataquest, we have an interactive online platform that lets you write and run real SQL queries on real data right from your browser window.
-As you’re learning new SQL concepts, you’ll be immediately applying them in a real-world setting.
+As you’re learning new SQL concepts, you’ll be immediately applying them to relevant data science and AI problems.
+And you don't have to worry about getting stuck because Dataquest provides an AI coding assistant to answer your SLQ questions.
 This is hands-down the best way to learn SQL.

 After each course, you’ll be asked to synthesize your new learning into a longer-form guided project.
 This is something that you can customize and put on your resume and GitHub once you’re finished.
 We’ll give you a certificate, too, but that probably won’t be the most valuable takeaway.
 Of course, the best way to determine if something is worth it is always to try it for yourself.
-At Dataquest, you can sign up for a free account and dive right into learning SQL.
+At Dataquest, you can sign up for a free account and dive right into learning the SQL skills you need to succeed in the age of AI, with the help of our AI coding assistant.

 dataquest sql learning platform looks like this